epics-base/p4p/documentation/values.rst

 Working with Type and Value
 ---------------------------

-:py:class:`Value` is initilized in two steps.
+:py:class:`Value` is initialized in two steps.
-First a :py:class:`Type` describing the data structure is created, the the Value container is build, and optionally initialized.
+First a :py:class:`Type` describing the data structure is created, then the Value container is build, and optionally initialized.

    >>> from p4p import Type, Value
    >>> T = Type([('value', 'i')])